-The following videos provide an overview of the GOES-R Series Program mission.
+The following videos provide an overview of the GOES-R Series space weather mission.

 Weather generally blows in from over the horizon, and the GOES-R satellite will keep an eye on what's coming.
 But GOES-R will also monitor space weather, so when the sun acts up, managers of critical infrastructure can be prepared.
 Download Video | Transcript Credit: NASA Goddard Media Studio